learndataengineering/learndataengineering.guide/_docs/index.md

 As data engineers we deal with various data and engineering aspects to serve the data to various stakeholders.
 There are a ton of tools used in the modern data engineering to achieve this.

-As a beginner or even as an experienced data professional, it is very easy to get lost trying to understand what skills are required for data engineering and how to become a data engineer.
+As a beginner or even as an experienced data professional, it is very easy to get lost trying to understand what skills are required to become a data engineer

 This guide intends to solve that specific problem.
 It provides a clear path to the core data engineering skillset and beyond.
 More on the guide [here](https://www.learndataengineering.guide/faqs/).